Jaya30102003/Jaya30102003/README.md

 # About Me
 Hi there! 👋
-I'm Jayadharshini😊, a passionate Software Developer from Tamilnadu.
+I'm Jayadharshini😊, a passionate budding Software Developer from Tamilnadu.
 I enjoy working on Full Stack Development, Machine Learning and Deep Learning.

 ## 🛠️ Tech Stack